A second family

 These children are placed by Nepal's social services.
 They have all experienced tragedy in their childhood.

-Today,thanks to the association 'Un village sous les étoiles', which is developing and financing the entire village, the village was declared a MODEL VILLAGE by the authorities in November 2023.
+Today,thanks to the association 'Un village sous les étoiles', which develops and finances the entire village, the village was declared a MODEL VILLAGE by the authorities in November 2023.

 2 houses were rebuilt and inaugurated in August 2021.
 Two new houses were built and inaugurated on April 30, 2023, one for children andanother larger house to accommodate staff and volunteers.

-The existing central building is to be converted into a vocational training building open to other young people from the surrounding area, and an adjoining building is to be given an upper floor for teachers and volunteers.
+The central building was completely restructured to become a vocational training center open to other young people from the surrounding area.

-The project was completed in July 2024.
-The center will be inaugurated in March 2025.
+The project was completed at the end of 2024.
+The center was inaugurated in March 2025.

 The village includes two vegetable gardens, an orchard and a small farm with 4 cows and a buffalo.